 Most printer manufacturers are now producing some form of extra large cartridge or ink tank printers.
 These are to combat the inexpensive Compatible Cartridge industry.
-Again they aim the advertising a lower per page print cost.
-In actuality, this is probably not as large a savings as the printer manufacturers imply, particularly when you take into account the higher cost of the printer itself!
+Again they aim the advertising towards a lower per page print cost.
+In actuality, this is probably not as large of a savings as the printer manufacturers imply, particularly when you take into account the higher cost of the printer itself!
 In most cases the cost per page will be similar to that of a mid-range inkjet printer using new, compatible cartridges such as the ones which are available through InkMagic International.
 In general a mega tank printer will be much more expensive to purchase than a comparable model with readily available compatible cartridges.
 So again, do you want to spend the extra money on a printer, usually $400 - $800, which should be looked at as a disposable item?

 What to look for in a High-End Inkjet Printer: